dafny-lang/dafny/docs/DafnyRef/Refinement.md

 }
 ```

-In general, a refining method can add local variables and assignments,
+In general, a child method can add local variables and assignments,
 add some forms of `assert`, convert an `assume ` to an `assert` (using
 `assert ...;`), replace a non-deterministic operation with a more
 deterministic one, and insert additional `return` statements.
-A refining
+A child
 method cannot otherwise change the control-flow structure of a method.
 Full details of the algorithm used to perform the merge operation are
 available in [this